Sort by:

 Tasting Notes: Chocolate, Sweet, Bold

 Great coffee starts with great relationships.
-As the official coffee partner of the Tennessee Titans, the Titan blend brings exceptional taste and uncompromising quality to every cup.
+As the official coffee partner of the Tennessee Titans, the Titans blend brings exceptional taste and uncompromising quality to every cup.

 The blend components rotate seasonally to highlight our global farm partners.
 Currently, the Titans blend is a washed process Costa Rican coffee from our friends at Hacienda La Minita in Tarrazú.
-We hope this coffee becomes a gameday morning!
+We hope this coffee becomes a game day morning staple!
 Titan Up!

 Tasting Notes: Peanut Butter, Cocoa, Graham Cracker